MOBILER-PL/python_1_day_course/README.md

 Source: [docs](https://docs.python.org/3/library/stdtypes.html#comparisons)

-## Quiz A:
+## Micro-Quiz 1:

-What will be the value of `a`?
+What will be the value of `a` after running the following line in the **ipython** interpreter?

 `a = 9 | a > 3 < 1000 > 0.4 < 3 < 9`

-a.
-True
+1. True
-b.
-False
+2. False
-c.
-9
+3. 9
-d.
-9.0
+4. 9.0
-e. error
+5. error

 #### Numeric types
 * `int()`, integers (i.e. 0,12343,-12234) [docs](https://docs.python.org/3/library/functions.html#int)